City of Edna honors longtime mayor with cowboy sculpture

-Drivers entering Edna from U.S. Highway 59 may notice a towering sculpture of a cowboy and horse.
+EDNA - Drivers entering Edna from U.S. 59 may notice a towering new sculpture of a cowboy and horse.

-"I was fortunate in all the times that I ran for office that I never lost," Hermes said during the ceremony.
+"I was fortunate in all the times that I ran for office that I never lost," Hermes said in front of the attendees.
 "That for Edna, Texas is an amazing thing.
 I owe my success to the people who put me in this position."

 Hermes and friend Patt Schiewitz came up with the idea to build a statue in Edna over three years ago.
 Edna native Douglas Clark was tasked with sculpting the artwork.